SilvanTeufel/TopDownRTSTemplate/README.md

 Please note the following terms:

 * Users are not permitted to sell this code directly as a standalone plugin.
+* Modify the plugin's code for their personal use or within their games, but not sell the modified code as a standalone plugin.
 * By obtaining the plugin (from this repository or other means), users are granted the rights to:
 * Integrate it into their games and sell those games.
-* Modify the plugin's code for their personal use or within their games, but not sell the modified code as a standalone plugin.
+* Modify the plugin's code for their personal use or within their games, and sell this Games.

 However, I provide no guarantees or warranties for the games developed using this plugin.
 Use at your own discretion.

-You can view the full license terms in the LICENSE file.
-Remember to create a separate LICENSE file with the full text of the MPL 2.0, and place it in the root of your repository.
+**Please read on for the full licensing terms under the Mozilla Public License 2.0 (MPL 2.0).
+Or see the LICENSE file.**

 ---